 Defense of construction bonds, including bid, payment and performance bonds, subdivision, erosion and sediment control, land disturbance, and permit bonds

 We regularly give advice regarding all manner of construction bond claims, and assert the rights and defenses of our surety clients with respect to them; both by or against obligees and other third-parties, such as lower tier claimants.

 Defense of fidelity bonds

 e regularly provide advice to surety clients regarding the defense of the many types of fidelity and public official bonds, help to develop defense strategies respecting those claims, and, if necessary to defend related litigation.
 These have included claims of fraud and misrepresentation by bank loan officers and misfeasance by public official.

 Further examples of surety experience and related engagements include:

-• Probate bond claims: Lay persons with little experience who are appointed as the personal representative for an estate or a minor often fail to understand what is required of them.
-These individuals often fail to comply with their duties to properly manage and account for assets entrusted to them.
-We regularly assist surety clients with the defense of probate and estate bond claims respecting executors and administrators of estates.
-This often includes assisting with the preparation of the necessary inventories, accountings and other reports and locating and securing the assets of the estate or the defaulting principal.
-We have ongoing matters before courts and commissioners of accounts throughout Virginia and North Carolina to both defend claims against probate bond claims and to secure judgments against defaulted principals.
+Persons with little experience who are appointed as the personal representative for an estate or a minor often fail to understand what is required of them.
+These individuals frequently fail to comply with their fiduciary duty to properly manage and account for assets entrusted to them.
+We regularly assist surety clients with the defense of probate and estate bond claims respecting executors and administrators of estates and trusts.
+This may include court appearances to defend the acts of the fiduciary and reduce bond forfeitures, assisting with the preparation of the necessary inventories, accountings and other reports and locating and securing the assets of the estate or the defaulting principal.
+We have ongoing matters before courts and commissioners of accounts throughout Virginia and North Carolina defending claims against probate bond claims and to securing judgments against defaulted principals.

 We have been helping clients since 1883, and have developed long established relationships with judges and other court officers throughout Virginia and North Carolina in particular that are invaluable in defending our surety clients and helping avoiding defaults of their bonds.